 On the last day of our Cuba road trip, we explored the city.
 Highlights to see are Convento de San Francisco de Asís, Museo Romántico, and Iglesia de la Santísima.
 Mid-afternoon we grabbed a delicious bite at La Botija.
 Then we hopped in our car to catch our flights to complete our travels through Cuba.

 Restrictions on Cuba travel for US Citizens have been strengthened lately, and doing a road trip on your own now would be harder then it’s been in the past.
 However, another option for visiting Cuba – which includes not worrying about following all the rules while being there – is joining a group trip while there.

-There are group trips to Cuba available with both Damesly and Legit Trips on Unbound.
+There are group trips to Cuba available with Damesly, Legit Trips, and Heart of Travel on Unbound.
 Book your getaway today!